mappls-api/mapmyindia-vector-maps-js-web-SDK/README.md

     <style> html, body, #map1 {margin: 0;padding: 0;width: 100%;height: 100%;} </style>
 ```

-- Define a div object in the body tag of the HTML where you want the MapmyIndia Map to show up
+- Define a div object in the body tag of the HTML where you want the MapmyIndia Map to show up.

 ```html
     <div id="map"></div>;